grayson40/p2p-app/README.md

 # Overview

-A peer to peer gambling app.
+A peer to peer networking app.

 ## Screens